mesafoundation/mesa/src/README.md

     authentication?: {
         // Optional: interval in ms for how long a client has to send authentication data before being disconnected from a Mesa server.
 Defaults to 10000ms timeout?: number

+        // Optional: send the user object to the client once authentication is complete.
+Defaults to true sendUserObject?: boolean
+        // Optional: disconnect the user if authentication failed.
+Defaults to true disconnectOnFail?: boolean
     }
 }
 ```